jrowland22/sec-data-pipeline/README.md

 ./hive/hive_processing.q
 ```
 ### Configure and run Cassandra
-Run the following commands on each EC2
+Run the following commands on each EC2 instance
 <br>
 <br>
 Install java